AH102 - PBM Reform Update: Health Policy Changes Slowly, Until it Doesn't, with Lloyd Fiorini

 .png)

 On this episode of Astonishing Healthcare, Lloyd Fiorini, General Counsel & Chief Compliance Officer at Judi Health, returns to the studio for a discussion about the barrage of regulatory changes shaping the pharmacy benefit manager (PBM) landscape in early 2026.
-Within just two weeks, the Department of Labor announced new proposed rules, the Consolidated Appropriations Act of 2026 became law, and the FTC's announced a settlement with Express Scripts.
+Within just two weeks, the Department of Labor announced new proposed rules, the Consolidated Appropriations Act of 2026 (CAA 2026) became law, and the FTC announced a settlement with Express Scripts.
 Then, to top it all off, TrumpRx went live.

 Lloyd offers clear, helpful explanations of the key takeaways from each of these concurrent reforms aimed at improving transparency and how PBMs operate and interact with the other stakeholders in the supply chain, from independent pharmacies to patients and plan sponsors (employers).
 Whether you're responsible for a self-funded plan or overseeing a Medicare Part D plan, this episode provides the detail and insights about where the puck is going that you need.
 As Lloyd said, "I think we've made a great step forward, but the work isn't done."